Megachile campanulae: Morphology and identification

 M. campanulae are medium-sized bees.
 Anatomically, they have a head, a middle section called a mesosoma, and a posterior section called a metasoma.
 The mesosoma is formed by fusion of the first abdominal segment or propodeum with the thorax.
 They have both compound eyes and simple eyes (ocelli), similar to many other insects.
 The mandibles in these resin gathering bees are characteristically lacking cutting edges found in the closely related leafcutters.
 The males are smaller than the females.
 The body segments are covered in various aspects with fine short hair called pubescence.
 The hairs are of varying length, texture, and color on different aspects of the male and female bees.

 Morphologically, M. campanulae most resemble Megachile angelarum.
 There are also marked similarities in appearance between M. campanulae and M. exilis.
 The males of M. exilis have characteristically dilated and hollowed out front tarsal leg segments.
 The tarsi in M. campanulae are not modified and are otherwise unremarkable.

 Females

 M. campanulae females measure 10–12 millimeters (0.39–0.47 in) in length.
 Although they resemble M. angelarum, the white banding (fascia) at the apex of the 5th tergal segment found on M. angelarum is absent in M. campanulae.
-Females can also can be recognized by parallel sided metasoma.
+Females can also be recognized by parallel sided metasoma.